What to expect on labour day

 Every labour is different and giving birth is unique each time, even for mothers who have given birth before.
 Whilst the physical process of giving birth is essentially the same for each mother, it is the experience of it that varies tremendously.
 Some mothers labour for minutes or hours before giving birth, while others can take a couple of days.

 It’s important to mentally prepare yourself for childbirth and it will help to understand what is going on in your body and why; and how it is preparing you for labour and birth.
-The process can be divided into
+The process can be divided into four stages.

 During pregnancy you will have practice contractions or ‘Braxton Hicks’.
 These are tightenings of the muscles of the uterus (felt in your abdomen) that are usually felt more intensely in the final weeks of pregnancy.
 You may see your tummy tightening and lifting slightly during these practice contractions.